ios-factor/ios-factor.com/README.md

 > Keep the iOS app smart enough to operate without a backend as much as possible

 In the recent years, some development teams started using approaches that require less development work, on the expense of the user's app experience by moving most of the logic to a remote backend and having the iOS app be a thin client just showing the server results.
-This approach results in user frustation when the app is used in situation with a less than perfect internet connection (like a subway, elevator or a spotty WiFi).
+This approach results in user frustration when the app is used in a situation with a less than perfect internet connection (like a subway, elevator or a spotty WiFi).

 An app should do as much of the business logic and calculations on-device as possible for a variety of reasons:

 - Privacy: avoid sending data to a remote server not controlled by the user
 - Speed: Sending data to a server and waiting for a response requires time and might fail (e.g. spotty WiFi)
 - Data usage: users have monthly data limits, you don't want to unnecessarily drain their account
-- Scaling: If you app goes viral, you are responsible to properly scale the backend services up
+- Scaling: If your app goes viral, you are responsible to properly scale the backend services up

 Most iOS app require some kind of backend for certain tasks, like authentication, more complex calculations or storing of content.